 It’s that time of the year again.
-Houses and shops in the neighbourhood are adorned in fairy lights.
+Houses and shops in the neighborhood are adorned in fairy lights.
 Streets are covered in snow and you can literally feel the holiday cheer in the air.
-You just want to curl up at home, spend time with your family and also give the week off to your deserving customer support teams.
+You just want to curl up at home, spend time with your family, and also give the week off to your deserving customer support teams.
 But you’ve got an ecommerce business to run.
-With Black Friday and Cyber Monday approaching and December holidays just around the corner, handling customer support as an ecommerce business will be a feat.
+With Black Friday and Cyber Monday approaching and the December holidays just around the corner, handling customer support as an ecommerce business will be a feat.

-As an ecommerce business, holiday season is one of the most important periods to get new customers, increase profits, as well as retarget existing ones.
+As an ecommerce business, the holiday season is one of the most important periods to get new customers, increase profits, as well as retarget existing ones.
 But the dark side of this period is customer support.
 Holiday shopping means more sales.
-But it also means an increase in call volume, more and more requests from customers inquiring about product details, shipping and return policies, payments and complaints.
+But it also means an increase in call volume, more and more requests from customers inquiring about product details, shipping and return policies, payments, and complaints.

 At 74.5% — customer service is the second most-pressing holiday ecommerce concern among large online businesses.

 Your support teams play a crucial part in your holiday sales strategy.
 But what if you decide to take the day off.
-What if you declare holiday for your support teams?
+What if you declare a holiday for your support teams?
 Your entire company?
 How will you handle this mad dash of customer queries?

 That’s why I decided to put together a checklist of how you can run your ecommerce business even with no one around, especially during the holiday season.